yao3060/cake-oms-backend/src-wordpress/src/wp-content/plugins/user-role-editor/readme.txt

 == Changelog =

-= [4.60.2] 20.09.2021 =
+= [4.62] 05.05.2022 =
-* Update: Marked as compatible with WordPress 5.8.1
+* Update: Marked as compatible with WordPress 6.0
-* Fix: Multisite: URE_Editor::is_full_network_sync() returned FALSE, instead TRUE for the AJAX call, while call was made from the Network Admin (wp-admin/network/).
+* New: It's possible to translate custom role names using [PolyLang](https://wordpress.org/plugins/polylang/) plugin.

-= [4.60.1] 21.07.2021 =
+* Update: URE does not sort roles in WordPress dropdown lists.
+In order to sort roles by name return 'name' from 'ure_sort_wp_roles_list' filter.
-* Update: Marked as compatible with WordPress 5.8.
+* Update: User capabilities view page minor CSS enhancements.
-* Fix: PHP Notice: Undefined property: URE_User_View::$multisite in /wp-content/plugins/user-role-editor/includes/classes/user-view.php on line 145
+* Update: Settings->About: "Donate" link was removed.

-= [4.60] 24.06.2021 =
+= [4.61.2] 01.03.2022 =
-* New: Notification box was replaced with one based on the [jpillora/nofifyjs](https://notifyjs.jpillora.com/) jQuery plugin.
-It does not move down page content.
-It disappears automatically after 5 seconds.
-Click on it to remove it manually.
+* Update: Marked as compatible with WordPress 5.9.1
-* Fix: "Add capability" shows warning styled notification when needed (invalid characters, etc.) instead of a successful one.
+* Fix: "Users->Add New" page - other selected roles were not saved.
-* Fix: Capabilities group uncheck and revert selection is blocked for the administrator role to exclude accident deletion of permissions from it.
+* Update: URE uses WordPress notification styles for own operation result output.

 File changelog.txt contains the full list of changes.

 == Additional Documentation ==